07.27.2013 | By Jack Rico |

 Starring: Burt Reynolds, Aldo Sambrell, Nicoletta Machiavelli

-Plot: The sole survivor of a bloody massacre vows revenge on his attackers and on the men who killed his wife.
+Plot: The sole survivor of a massacre hunts down the men who murdered his wife.